Ion Current Rectification and Long-Range Interference in Conical Silicon Micropores

-At low concentrations, $\rho_{\rm{b}}\textless 1$ mM, both the theoretical and experimental conductance rapidly increase as the concentration decreases, which is due to the surface conductance $G_{0,\rm{s}}$contribution increasing with the increasing Debye screening length.
-We observe that the concentration at which surface conductance becomes comparable to bulk conductance occurs when the tip Dukhin number approaches unity, $G_{0,\rm{s}}/G_{0,\rm{b}}\propto $Du=$\sigma/(2\rho_{\rm{b}}R_{\rm{t}})\simeq 1$, which for both T1 and T2 occurs near $\rho_{\rm{b}}\simeq 2$ mM for $\psi_0=-0.21$ V. Neglecting the vertical shift given by the normalisation, the experimental variation of conductance with concentration roughly scales as the inverse square of the concentration, increasing by a factor of three when the concentration is decreased by a factor ten.
+At low concentrations, $\rho_{\rm{b}}\textless 1$ mM, both the theoretical and experimental conductance rapidly increase as the concentration decreases, which is due to the surface conductance $G_{0,\rm{s}}$ contribution increasing with the increasing Debye screening length.
+We observe that the concentration at which surface conductance becomes comparable to bulk conductance occurs when the tip Dukhin number approaches unity, $G_{0,\rm{s}}/G_{0,\rm{b}}\propto$ Du= $\sigma/(2\rho_{\rm{b}}R_{\rm{t}})\simeq 1$, which for both T1 and T2 occurs near $\rho_{\rm{b}}\simeq 2$ mM for $\psi_0=-0.21$ V. The experimental variation of conductance with concentration roughly scales as the inverse square of the concentration, increasing by a factor of three when the concentration is decreased by a factor ten.
 This scaling can only be understood by using a concentration-independent $\psi_0$ as opposed to a concentration-independent surface charge density $\sigma$.
 With constant $\sigma$ the Dukhin number scales as Du $\propto \rho_{\rm{b}}^{-1}$ and introduces a surface conductance which varies by orders of magnitude in our concentration range, which is not observed.
-Instead, when using a constant $\psi_0$ the surface charge scales as $\sigma\propto 1/\lambda_{\rm{D}}$ according to the Gouy-Chapman equation, in which case the proper scaling Du$\propto \rho_{\rm{b}}^{-1/2}$ is immediately obtained.
-While Fig. \hyref{fig:Ohm} indeed shows that the experimental conductance qualitatively follows this inverse square-root scaling, there is a quantitative deviation.
-We attribute this chiefly to charge-regulation beyond the constant-potential model of the silica-water interface\cite{regulation}, which introduces minor variations in $\psi_0$ with concentration in the low-concentration regime and can decrease the surface potential by a factor $\sim 3$ in the range [$10^{-1}-10^{-4}$] M for silica \cite{surfpotKCl1,surfpotKCl2, silica1}.
-We have not included this concentration dependence as the exact scaling shows significant experimental variation \cite{surfpotKCl1,surfpotKCl2, kosmulski, silica1, regulation} and as to prevent overfitting.
+Instead, when using a constant $\psi_0$ the surface charge scales as $\sigma\propto 1/\lambda_{\rm{D}}$ according to the Gouy-Chapman equation, in which case the proper scaling Du $\propto \rho_{\rm{b}}^{-1/2}$ is immediately obtained.
+The existence of a constant surface potential implies that a chemical reaction is responsible for the surface charge varying with salt concentration.
+However, while Fig. \hyref{fig:Ohm} indeed shows that the experimental conductance qualitatively follows the inverse square-root scaling, there is a minor quantitative deviation.
+We attribute this chiefly to charge-regulation beyond the constant-potential model of the silica-water interface\cite{regulation}, which could introduce variations in $\psi_0$ by a factor $\sim 3$ in the range [$10^{-1}-10^{-4}$] M for silica \cite{surfpotKCl1,surfpotKCl2, silica1}.
+We have not included this concentration effect as there is no unanimous quantitative measurement of charge-regulation for silica \cite{surfpotKCl1,surfpotKCl2, kosmulski, silica1, regulation} and as to prevent overfitting.